maitreverge/minishell_101/ressources/maitreverge/README.md

 The `tgetnum` function is a part of the termcap library in Unix-like operating systems that retrieves the numeric value of a capability from the `termcap` entry.

-- ***Function Description***:: `tgetnum` retrieves the numeric value of the capability id from the `termcap` entry.
+- ***Function Description***: `tgetnum` retrieves the numeric value of the capability id from the `termcap` entry.
 It returns the numeric value if the capability is found, and -1 if it is not found.

 - ***Prototype***: `int tgetnum(char *id);`